Glauber-Exclusion dynamics : rapid mixing regime

 Let us give some other explicit examples to which our result applies.

 \begin{example}[The De Masi-Ferrari-Lebowitz model and its variants] Brassesco {\it et al}.\ have considered the following jump rate with external field \cite{BPSVm} (compare with \cite{BPSVexp}):

 where $c(x, \y)$ is the jump rate of De Masi {\it et al}.\ \eqref{Eq:DMFL-c}, and $\m$ is a real value.
 If $0\le \m<2(1-\g)^2$, then $c_\m(x, \y)>0$.
 Note that introducing the parameter $\m$ breaks the flip symmetry $\y \leftrightarrow -\y$ of the stationary distribution and still keeps the jump rate attractive.
 The reaction term has the following form: $R(\rho)=\E_{\n_\rho}[-2\y(x)c(x, \y)]=-2(1-2\g)\rho-2\g^2\rho^3+\m$, which has a strictly convex potential function if $0 \le \g<1/2$.
-Concerning a more general class of processes in the one-dimensional lattice, see \cite[Section 4]{Ferrari}.
-(In the same paper, there is a typographical error where the Glauber-Exclusion process with the jump rate \eqref{Eq:DMFL-c} is analyzed; it is in fact $\g <1/3$ instead of $\g \le 1/2$ \cite[p.1528, line 22]{Ferrari}.) \end{example}
+(It should be noted however that the main purpose to introduce $\m$ is to understand the dynamics when $\g>1/2$ in \cite{BPSVm}.)
+Concerning a more general class of processes in the one-dimensional lattice, see \cite[Section 4]{Ferrari}. \footnote{In the same paper, there is a typographical error where the Glauber-Exclusion process with the jump rate \eqref{Eq:DMFL-c} is analyzed; it is in fact $\g <1/3$ instead of $\g \le 1/2$ \cite[p.1528, line 22]{Ferrari}.} \end{example}

 \begin{remark} For any $d \ge 1$, one is able to generalize the process on the $d$-dimensional lattice by setting the jump rate

 where $\{e_i\}_{i=1, \dots, d}$ is the standard basis in $\R^d$. \end{remark}